essoen/essoen.github.io/content/blog/2023/enabling-teams-vs.platform-teams.md

 ![Figure 2 from Eckstein 2014](/2023/eckstein2014.jpg)

-The platform team works in organization where the teams want to make many changes, and the degree of uncertainty is high.
+The platform team works in an organization where the teams want to make many changes, and the degree of uncertainty is high.
 They are technical service teams, offering a platform of internal services that enable many changes.

 The enabling teams work in areas where there are fewer changes and less uncertainty.
-So, they can consult on ways forward.
+There is time to consult on ways forward.

 Nevertheless, many teams would need help with